SuperDARN/pydarn/docs/user/install.md

 Credit to this solution is Ashton Reimer, more details on the [issue #37](https://github.com/SuperDARN/pydarn/issues/37)

+### aacgmv2 won't install

+Issue: `unable to execute 'gcc': No such file or directory
+    error: command 'gcc' failed with exit status 1`

+Solution:
+  1. Ensure `gcc` is installed if not install it
+  2. Ensure you install `python3-dev` (Ubuntu) or `python3-devel` for RPM OS Linux operating systems.

+Credit to this solution is Marina Schmidt brought up by Remington Rohel from SuperDARN Canada

 > If you find any problems/solutions, please make a [github issue](https://github.com/superdarn/pydarn/issues/new) so the community can help you or add it to the documentation